Skip to content

 I tried to communicate my ATtin1614 board and the Quentorres board with RP2040 through UART protocol.

-I’ve designed the ATtiny1614 board with uard connector set that will connect Rx to Tx and Tx to Rx, and 3.3V and GND connections.
+I’ve designed the ATtiny1614 board with UART connector that will provide Rx to Tx, Tx to Rx, 3.3V and GND connections.

 alt text